MasDhuha/HTML5_Games-CloudJumper/README.md

 # CloudJumper
 Bouncing game in which the aim is to rise higher and higher.
 </br></br>
-You can play both on PC and on Smartphone.
+You can play both on PC and on Smartphone (better experience on PC).
+On Smartphone you need to use a browser and not a HTML viewer.
 </br></br>

 ## Commands